learningequality/ka-lite-installers/windows/README.md

 skip using msys and use bash instead.

 * Clone this repository;
+* Clone `ka-lite` repository from https://github.com/learningequality/ka-lite to this directory.
-* Download ka-lite-static sdist zipfile from https://pypi.python.org/pypi/ka-lite-static/
+* Download ka-lite-static sdist zipfile from https://pypi.python.org/pypi/ka-lite-static/ to this directory.
 * Download the English content pack `en.zip` file to this directory.
 Look for it in [the pantry](http://pantry.learningequality.org/downloads/).
 * Set the environment variable KALITE_BUILD_VERSION to the desired version for the installer, e.g. `0.16.0`.
   This should match the version in the sdist *exactly*, so `ka-lite-static-0.17.3` means that `KALITE_BUILD_VERSION`